FREE SHIPPING on orders over $75 International: over $250

 • Rinse the tea leaves using cold water.
 Let the leaves soak in cold water while heating the kettle.

-• Once you hear the water crackling and see tiny bubbles starting to appear, swirl the water in the kettle and decant the cold water with tea into the whirlpool.
+• Once you hear the water crackling and see tiny bubbles forming, swirl the water in the kettle, then decant the cold water with the tea into the whirlpool.
 The whirlpool will help create an even brew.

 • Turn off the fire once the water reaches boiling point.